rpetersson/az-nsg-maker/README.md

 ### Purpose

-This script is meant to be used with the Azure Migrate dependency Excel output to create NSG files.
+This script is meant to be used with the Azure Migrate dependency Excel output to create azure NSGs.
 The Excel file should have the following columns:

 | Source server name | sourceAsg     | Source IP      | Destination server name | Destination IP    | Destination port | Comment | Environment | destinationAsg     |
 |--------------------|---------------|----------------|-------------------------|-------------------|------------------|---------|-------------|--------------------|